codabl/codabl-python/docs/LanguageApi.md

 # create an instance of the API class
 api_instance = brainrex.LanguageApi(brainrex.ApiClient(configuration))
-text = brainrex.Text3() # Text3 | String of text to be analyze for general sentiment.
+text = brainrex.Text() # Text | String of text to be analyze for general sentiment.

 try:
-    # Sentiment analysis score using a model trained for buy signals.
+    # This endpoints returns a score from -1 to +1 where depending on negative or positive attitude in the text.
     api_response = api_instance.language_get_general_sentiment(text)
     pprint(api_response)
 except ApiException as e: